thelichedev/blog/posts/defect_prevention_tools_static_types.md

 As I hope is made evident, **Static Types are in fact a poor defect prevention tool**.

-Sure, they are the best tool to prevent basic Contract bugs, but other tools (automated tests) can do that too, with a negligible speed/cost difference.
+While they excel at catching basic contract bugs, other tools like automated tests can do that too, with minimal differences in speed and cost.

-And, let's be honest, Contract bugs are like, the dumbest and cheapest of all the defects that afflicts software projects.
+Let's face it: contract bugs are often the simplest and cheapest defects to address in software projects.
-And the easiest to fix.
+They're the low-hanging fruits that can be easily picked.

-I've often felt, that the belief that Static Types allow a developer to deliver "working code", is a sign of a **very naive view of the nature of software defects**, and of the difficulty of delivering working product value.
+However, the belief that static types alone ensure the delivery of "working code" reflects **a somewhat naive understanding of software defects** and the complexities of delivering valuable products.

-Sure it's useful to have a clean code base devoid of basic bugs, in order to focus on more complex defects, but again, **other tools provide a better defects coverage at a similar cost**.
+Certainly, having a clean code base free of basic bugs is beneficial, allowing developers to focus on tackling more intricate issues.

-If you factor in the high probability that **the types system will be afflicted by the same bad practices as production code**
+But there are alternative defect prevention tools that offer better coverage at a similar cost.

-(over-design, complexity, etc.), you can see the types system as another opportunity to shoot your maintainability in the foot.
+Moreover, there's a real risk that **static type systems can fall victim to the same bad practices as production code** —over-design, complexity, and so on— you can see the types system as another opportunity to shoot your maintainability in the foot.
 One that has absolutely no value whatsoever for your customers.

-In my professional experience, the teams that performed worst on delivery quality were definitely the ones working on statically typed OOP code bases.
+In my professional experience, the teams working on statically typed OOP codebases often struggled the most with delivery quality.
-Most of these code base had become totally unworkable and sclerotic under the weight of a poorly designed types hierarchy.
+Many of these projects suffered from unmanageable code bases burdened by poorly designed type hierarchies.

-And ironically, despite their heavy usage of static types, they were plagued with a lot of defects impacting directly their users.
+Ironically, despite heavy reliance on static types, these teams were frequently plagued by defects directly impacting end-users.